 It can cause problems in the fetus (eg, growth restriction, limb contractures, death, delayed lung maturation, inability to tolerate labor).

-If oligohydramnios is suspected, determine the amniotic fluid index and test for possible causes (including doing a comprehensive ultrasonographic evaluation).
+If oligohydramnios is suspected, determine the amniotic fluid index or single deepest pocket and test for possible causes (including doing a comprehensive ultrasonographic evaluation).

-Do ultrasonography a least once every 4 weeks, and consider fetal monitoring at least once a week and delivery at term (although optimal time for delivery varies).
+Do ultrasonography a least once every 4 weeks, and consider fetal monitoring at least once a week and delivery at 36 to 37 weeks/6 days or at diagnosis if diagnosed at ≥ 37 weeks (although optimal time for delivery varies based on clinical context).